Hypopituitarism

 How is hypopituitarism treated?

 Hypopituitarism is treated by replacing the deficient hormones.
-Treatment will be tailored to the individual depending on which hormones they are deficient in:
+Treatment is tailored to the individual depending on which hormones they are deficient in.

-Deficiency of adrenocorticotropic hormone and consequently, cortisol from the adrenal glands, is treated by replacing the cortisol with steroid tablets either hydrocortisone or prednisolone; these are taken by mouth in doses to be taken twice or three times a day.
-In the event of other illness happening at the same time, the need to increase or double the dose of cortisol is of critical importance ‘sick day rules’.
-It is important to remember that cortisol is life-saving and people who take cortisol must carry a ‘steroid card’ and wear ‘Medic-alert’ jewellery.
+• Deficiency of adrenocorticotropic hormone (ACTH) and consequently, cortisol from the adrenal glands, is treated by replacing the cortisol with steroid tablets, such as either hydrocortisone or prednisolone.
+These are taken one to three times per day.
+Replacing this cortisol is lifesaving.
+People who take cortisol must carry a ‘steroid card’ and wear A ‘Medic-alert’ bracelet/tag.

-Growth hormone can be replaced in some individuals by daily self-administered injections (see the article on adult-onset growth hormone deficiency).
+• Growth hormone (GH) deficiency can be treated in some individuals by daily self-administered injections (see the article on adult-onset growth hormone deficiency).

-Sex hormones are replaced in women by either taking the oral contraceptive pill or hormone replacement therapy.
-In men, testosterone is replaced using various manufactured forms of testosterone including patches, gels and injections based on people’s lifestyles and preferences.
+• Deficiency of LH / FSH leads to decreased sex hormones, which are replaced in women by either taking the oral contraceptive pill or hormone replacement therapy to restore regular menstrual bleeds, or with gonadotrophins during fertility treatment.
+In men, testosterone is replaced using various forms of testosterone including patches, gels and injections based on the patient’s lifestyles and preferences.
 Testosterone tablets can be used in special cases.
-To try and restore fertility in men and women, special hormones given as injections are required with the assistance, sometimes, of a fertility specialist.
+To try and restore fertility in both men and women, special hormones given as injections are required, usually supervised by a fertility specialist.

-Deficiency of thyroid stimulating hormone and consequently thyroid hormones (thyroxine and triiodothyronine) is treated by taking levothyroxine tablets orally every day.
+• Deficiency of thyroid stimulating hormone (TSH) and consequently thyroid hormones (thyroxine and triiodothyronine) is treated by taking levothyroxine tablets orally every day.

-Anti-diuretic hormone is replaced by using a medicine called desmopressin which can be given as a nasal spray, tablet or injection.
+• Anti-diuretic hormone (ADH) is replaced by using a medicine called desmopressin, which can be given as a nasal spray, tablet, or injection.

 Are there any risks to the treatment?

-Since the treatment of hypopituitarism only involves replacing hormones that the body should be making but is unable to, there should be no risks if the appropriate amounts of hormones are replaced.
-Patients will be monitored to ensure they are receiving the correct amount of replacement hormones.
-Some side-effects can occur from hormone replacement if the amount replaced is higher than the individual’s body requirements.
+Since the treatment of hypopituitarism only involves replacing hormones that the body should be making but is unable to, there should be minimal risks if the appropriate amounts of hormones are replaced.
+Patients are monitored to ensure that they are receiving the correct amount of replacement hormones.
+Some side-effects could occur from hormone replacement if the amount replaced is higher than the individual’s body requirements, which depend on the specific hormone being replaced.
 If the patient has any concerns, they should discuss them with their doctor.
 Careful monitoring and medical follow up are required to avoid the effects of either under or over replacement.

 What are the longer-term implications of hypopituitarism?